-[SET CLOCK .1 SEC] - Available only when the Game Clock is NOT running and the Game Clock is in Down-Counting Mode with Tenth of Second Mode enabled.
-This button allows the operator to edit the time shown on the Game Clock, including the Tenth of Seconds digit, during the final minute of the Period or Quarter.
+[SET CLOCK .1 SEC] - Available only when the Game Clock is NOT running and when Tenth of Second Mode is enabled.
+This button allows the operator to edit the time shown on the Game Clock -- including the Tenth of Seconds digit.
 Pressing the button brings up an input prompt on the second line of the LCD screen.